 Women in Technology (WiT) is one of Australia’s biggest communities that support women in across all fields of science and technology.
 As a not-for-profit organisation, we exist solely to create opportunities for our members and provide a dynamic platform to empower women from all disciplines to unlock their career potential.

 For more than two decades we have helped women find the inspiration and support they need to achieve their aspirations and, in doing so, we are helping our community take full advantage of the outstanding talent, energy and capacity they bring to our emerging digital economy.

 WiT fills an important niche in the professional support resources available to women, helping to nurture, guide and support them during their whole career.
 We were the first organisation to bring women from all disciplines, all ages and all career levels together in a single, inclusive group.

-Today, our community network includes more than 8,000 corporate and individual members, affiliates and over 25,000 online supporters – and our numbers continue to grow.
+Today, our community network brings together women and the champions of change who support them.
+Our community includes more than 8,000 corporate and individual members, affiliates, and over 25,000 online supporters – and our numbers continue to grow.